 Start Only: Falling edge starts the Pumping Program.
-This configuration only allows the starting of
+This configuration only allows the starting of stopping/pausing of the Pumping Program.

-Start Only Reversed: Same as 'Start Only', but operates on the Rising edge to start the Pumping stopping/pausing of the Pumping Program.
 This would be useful, for example, with an end of travel limit switch.
 Also, this switch can be used as a power on homing switch.